Search

 3. Soap and water

 A mild liquid soap may be enough to save your favorite handbag from an unattractive blotch of ink.
-Use a white towel to complete this process, as colored towels may cause dye to transfer from the fabric to the leather.
+Use a white towel to complete this process, as colored towels may cause the dye to transfer from the fabric to the leather.
 Dampen the towel and apply the liquid soap to it, then gently blot the stain, taking care not to scrub the spot as that could spread the ink stain instead of cleaning it.

 4. Rubbing alcohol

 Rubbing alcohol is another alternative for removing ink stains from leather.
 Start by wetting a cotton ball or swab with isopropyl alcohol, then gently rub it in a circular motion.
-Resist the urge to scrub the stained spot as rubbing may damage the leather or cause the stain to spread.
+Resist the urge to scrub the stained spot, as rubbing may damage the leather or cause the stain to spread.
 The ink stain should gradually fade as you continue to rub it gently with the soaked cotton ball.

 Once the ink stain has faded, use a leather conditioner to ensure that the area doesn’t become dry and discolored.